bramley/phplist-plugin-common/README.md

 ## Version history ##

     version     Description
-    2014-02-16  Internal change
+    2014-03-11  Replace check-box by drop-down list on attribute form 2014-02-16  Internal change
     2014-02-12  Hold config settings for each admin separately 2014-02-03  Improve presentation by always displaying the listing